Aswinr24/PIICrunch_API/README.md

 #### POST /image/detect

-Detects PII tags from an image.
+Detects PII from an image.

 - **Request Parameters**: Multipart/form-data with an image file.
 - **Response**: JSON object with detected PII tags.